jitsi/jitsi-meet/README.md

 You can also try it out yourself at https://meet.jit.si .

 Jitsi Meet allows for very efficient collaboration.
 It allows users to stream their desktop or only some windows.
-It also shared document editing with Etherpad and remote presentations with Prezi.
+It also supports shared document editing with Etherpad and remote presentations with Prezi.

 ## Install